Shade Cloth: Does it Actually Work in the Garden?

 Weather patterns have become more inconsistent, leading to hot, dry summers in many parts of the country.
 Shade cloth is a tool that I’m here to tell you all about if you haven’t heard of it!
 So what is it exactly, and how can it help in your garden?

 Shade cloth is black, white, or colored UV-treated polyethylene fabric, knitted or woven loosely or tightly.
-The density of the knit or weave changes the light transmittance level, which can be 30%-90%.
+The density of the knit or weave changes the light transmittance level, which can range from 30% to 90%.
 The percentage level refers to the amount of light it blocks out.

 The higher the percentage of cloth, the tighter the knit or weave, resulting in less light transmission.
 The cloth ranges in sizes to fit just one garden bed width over the top of hoops, all the way up to a gothic-style greenhouse.